 High Mountain Biking

 Though this bike ride is demanding, you are easily compensated with amazing views and fast descents.
-At the top of Porphyry is the fire tower, and you are welcomed to visit if there is someone up there.
+At the top of Porphyry is the fire tower, and you are welcome to visit if there is someone up there.
 There is also a outhouse near the tower.
-The loop is 17 miles, a accent from King's Hill Pass up to Porphyry Peak, descend south to Ranch Creek and ride back up the Highway 89 to the pass.
+The loop is 17 miles, an ascent from King's Hill Pass up to Porphyry Peak, descend south to Ranch Creek and ride back up the Highway 89 to the pass.
 You can also shuttle a vehicle down to Ranch Creek road and cut off 7-8 miles of the trip and avoid the big uphill climb.

 Porphyry Peak Bike Loop Info & Contact